 - Some parts of Australia are World Heritage listed (the Blue Mountains in New South Wales, for example), which can extend right down to the appearance and colour palette of the houses.
 Houses in heritage-listed streets must be painted using a particular selection of Federation-era colours, and must have an appropriate fence, similarly painted.

-- Morocco has some wonderfull examples that even forced changes in corporate branding:
+- Morocco has some wonderful examples that even forced changes in corporate branding:

-- Marrakesh is predominantly in dessert/peach color of its ancient walls - on its outskirts, even METRO chain had to cover their standard blue building front with dessert color prop facade
+- Marrakesh is predominantly in desert/peach color of its ancient walls - on its outskirts, even METRO chain had to cover their standard blue building front with desert color prop facade

 - Coastal city of Essaouira is known for its white and blue color scheme, even forcing Coca-Cola branding on restaurant's sunscreens to that color.